Monopoly (game): Early history

-The history of Monopoly can be traced back to 1903, when American anti-monopolist Lizzie Magie created a game that she hoped would explain the single-tax theory of Henry George.
-It was intended as an educational tool, to illustrate the negative aspects of concentrating land-in private monopolies.
+The history of Monopoly can be traced back to 1903, when American anti-monopolist Lizzie Magie created a game called The Landlord's Game that she hoped would explain the single-tax theory of Henry George as laid out in his book Progress and Poverty.
+She devised the key features of the game.
+It was intended as an educational tool to illustrate the negative aspects of concentrating land in private monopolies.
 She took out a patent in 1904.
-Her game, The Landlord's Game, was self-published, beginning in 1906.
+This shows the game's characteristic features of a square circuit consisting of corner squares (one the starting point) and a series of intervening spaces where players went round and round until the game's goal was reached.
+The railway stations were hazards, demanding a $5 fine.
+Players received money after completing each circuit.
+This design was different from other board games of the time.
+It is possible, but not definitely known, that she was inspired by a game called Zohn Ahl, played by the Kiowa which had a similar shaped board but different rules, and was described in a book about games in 1898.
+Her game was self-published beginning in 1906.

 Magie created two sets of rules: an anti-monopolist set in which all were rewarded when wealth was created, and a monopolist set in which the goal was to create monopolies and crush opponents.

-Several variant board games, based on her concept, were developed from 1906 through the 1930s; they involved both the process of buying land for its development, and the sale of any undeveloped property.
+Several variant board games, based on her concept, were developed from 1906 through the 1930s.
+They involved both the process of buying land for its development, and the sale of any undeveloped property.
 Cardboard houses were added, and rents increased as they were added to a property.
 Magie patented the game again in 1923.